Dave-stack/GIPMA/README.md

 **See the R help page for more details\!\!\!**

-1.â€™CreatSampleIdâ€?
-The purpose of â€œcreatisampleidâ€?is to generate sample labels for distinguishing the peaks to which the sample belong and for subsequent statistics of vPC.
+1."CreatSampleId": The purpose of â€œcreatisampleidâ€ is to generate sample labels for distinguishing the peaks to which the sample belong and for subsequent statistics of vPC.

-2.{â€˜Newton\_DataOrganizeâ€?â€˜Sparky\_DataOrganizeâ€?â€?
+2.{"Newton\_DataOrganize",â€˜Sparky\_DataOrganize","
-Topspin\_DataOrganizeâ€™}: Organize the layout of CSV data that from Newton,Sparky or Topspin, and integrate it into a data frame (Global peak list)for the followed analysis.
+Topspin\_DataOrganize"}: Organize the layout of CSV data that from Newton,Sparky or Topspin, and integrate it into a data frame (Global peak list)for the followed analysis.

-3.â€™PairingCHTolâ€?
-The initial tolerance ranges of H and C chemical shifts are estimated to be in a predefined generous tolerance range (It is a user defined parameters).
+3."PairingCHTol": The initial tolerance ranges of H and C chemical shifts are estimated to be in a predefined generous tolerance range (It is a user defined parameters).

-4.â€™SubSamplingâ€?
-In order to expedite the computational efficiency, a set of representative samples were uniformly subsampled from each sample group in case there are too many samples in multiple groups.
+4."SubSampling": In order to expedite the computational efficiency, a set of representative samples were uniformly subsampled from each sample group in case there are too many samples in multiple groups.

-5.â€™OptCHTolâ€?
-Proposed an adaptive method for intelligently selecting the optimum chemical shift tolerance by parallel hill climbing algorithm or partial traversing search in predefined range to maximize the number of vPC among samples.
+5."OptCHTol": Proposed an adaptive method for intelligently selecting the optimum chemical shift tolerance by parallel hill climbing algorithm or partial traversing search in predefined range to maximize the number of vPC among samples.

-6.â€™DesignatePCâ€?
-The intensity-ranked peaks in the global peak list were sequentially designated to specific peak clusters in a self-adaptive way.
+6."DesignatePC": The intensity-ranked peaks in the global peak list were sequentially designated to specific peak clusters in a self-adaptive way.

-7.â€™vPCmatrixâ€?
-The purpose of â€œvPCmatrixâ€?is to generate the regularized data matrix of peak intensity (M) with the different spectral features and samples as columns and rows respectively.
+7."vPCmatrix": The purpose of â€œvPCmatrixâ€ is to generate the regularized data matrix of peak intensity (M) with the different spectral features and samples as columns and rows respectively.

-8.â€™HCmatrixâ€?
-In order to facilitate the subsequent identification of differential variables, a matrix containing the accurate chemical shifts of vPC was generated.
+8."HCmatrix": In order to facilitate the subsequent identification of differential variables, a matrix containing the accurate chemical shifts of vPC was generated.